Dysfunction permeates all levels of politics, from the top of the federal heap to local city councils.

 Texas has been hit brutally hard by the virus this summer and that includes Val Verde County.
 The numbers confirm that.
 Around 20 positive cases were reported right after the Memorial Day weekend and as of July 29, 2020, there have been 49 deaths and 1,396 confirmed positive cases according to Val Verde County.
 The first case in the county was confirmed on March 26, 2020, according to the Texas Department of State Health Services (DSHS) data.
 During the first 10 weeks, there were approximately 19 positive cases reported.
 From early June through July 29 there have been more than 1,350 new cases.
 As of July 29, 2020, the county indicates a total of 692 recovered cases.
 The percentage of the population in Val Verde County that has tested positive is currently at 2.42.
 Maverick County is at 2.36%.
 To put into perspective, USAFacts, a site that reflects information about the American population via data, shows Harris County, Los Angeles County and Miami-Dade County at 1.38%, 1.76% and 3.97%, respectively.
 Los Angeles County and Miami-Dade County have the highest reported number of cases in the nation according to USAFacts.
 The county’s positive cases match counties double its size said the San Angelo Standard-Times The progression of positive cases for Val Verde County began slowly with 10 in mid-April and 14 by the end of May.
 But better accessibility to testing, the relaxing of health orders and the sheltering-in restlessness of the public ramped up the cases in June.
 The strategy it seems is to keep your distance.
 County Judge Lewis G. Owens Jr. stated in a July 10 video posted on the county Facebook page that permits would not be issued for outdoor gatherings of 10 or more people, He also urged people to practice social distancing and mask up.
 He said the plan is to isolate.
 “I hate saying it like that but because businesses, everybody else, still needs to function, but the least amount of contact that we can have with each other right now the better off we’re all going to be,” Owens said in the video.
 The Centers for Disease Control and Prevention (CDC) recently stated the guideline for close contact may not be effective enough according to MSN.com.
 The CDC guideline of close contact — the basis for social distancing — is defined as being within six feet of a person for more than 15 minutes.
 The health organization is saying the duration of exposure isn’t as paramount as the circumstance, e.g., an unmasked person sneezing or coughing.
 “Droplets from sneezes or coughs can transfer to objects and individuals 13 feet away, even without the benefit of wind,” MSN.com said.
 Now that hand sanitizer and masks have become ubiquitous and almost cultural, is the next logical step temporary isolation for everyone?
 Local estimates place the COVID-19 death toll at 22 in Val Verde County.
 Perhaps a 100%-population quarantine for two weeks will soon be on the preventative agenda.
 The virus known as COVID-19 that began its insidious creep into our society during January has now gained a solid foothold on American soil terrorizing and threatening the entire nation.
 But how did it get here?
 What’s its backstory?

 The following is a timeline for the development and spread of the upper respiratory disease.
 In late December of 2019 — remember then, when the Cowboys smoked the Redskins to end the season on a high note — it was reported that several people in Wuhan, China were treated for pneumonia after allegedly visiting a live animal market in the city.
 On January 11, 2020, China indicated a 61-year old man who had been afflicted with pneumonia after going to the animal market died from the novel coronavirus.
 By January 21, the United States had acquired its first case of COVID-19.
 The person was a 35-year old man from Washington state who had traveled to Wuhan.
 The World Health Organization (WHO) proclaimed its sixth international public health emergency on January 30.
 In February, WHO changed the name of the nascent disease from the novel coronavirus to COVID-19; the Centers for Disease Control and Prevention (CDC) affirmed the first local transmission case in the U.S., and America had its first death attributed to the novel coronavirus.
 WHO classified the coronavirus-2019 a pandemic on March 11.
 President Donald Trump declared a national emergency on March 13 and Gov. Greg Abbott followed suit announcing a statewide public health disaster.
 On February 7, travelers were quarantined for two weeks at Lackland Air Force Base in San Antonio.
 A North Texas man from Colin County tested positive on March 8 after returning from a trip to California.
 The first coronavirus-related fatality in Texas was reported on March 15.
 The victim was a man in his 90s and a resident of Bay City.
 Gov. Abbott issued an executive order on March 19 prohibiting the gatherings of 10 or more people and closed schools, gyms, dine-in restaurants and bars.
 The initial order was in effect until April 3.
 He also created another executive order on March 26 requiring air travelers flying into Texas from Connecticut, New Jersey, New York and New Orleans to be quarantined for 14 days or the duration of their stay.
 On March 31, the governor extended social distancing guidelines through April 30.
 Val Verde County Judge Lewis Owens issued a Declaration of Local Disaster for Public Health Emergency on March 16.
 He amended the declaration on March 23 ordering residents to shelter-in and remain six feet apart when encountering people during essential activities such as purchasing items at the grocery store.
 The Texas Department of Health Services (DSHS) reported five cases in Val Verde County as of 12:30 p.m. on April 2.
-Confirmed COVID-19 cases in Del Rio- March 24: travel-related March 26: travel-related March 27: local transmission March 27: travel-related March 28: travel-related (Resources for the story: ABC News; WFAA; the Centers for Disease Control and Prevention; and the city of Del Rio.)
-In our age of climate change and depleting resources, many feel compelled to don the uniform of the environmental steward.
+Confirmed COVID-19 cases in Del Rio- March 24: travel-related March 26: travel-related March 27: local transmission March 27: travel-related March 28: travel-related (Resources for the story: ABC News; WFAA; the Centers for Disease Control and Prevention; and the city of Del Rio.) |

 KWMC